 The Mess Is the Method

 Given that personality, it’s probably not surprising that Turner also had little problem disturbing traditional organizational boundaries, such as deferring to the Army on land-based operations.
 “Handed a plan by an [Army] general, Turner had examined it for several moments, then declared, ‘It stinks.
-Whose is it?’
-‘It’s mine,’ replied the general.
-‘It still stinks.’”
+Whose is it?’”
+When the Army general said, “It’s mine,” Turner replied, “It still stinks.”

 It’s easy to say about characters like Turner, “they’re not a good fit” or “they don’t get along well with others,” but these are the kinds of mavericks that drive forward change, even though it’s uncomfortable for other leaders.